In a study of a city's traffic flow, the volume of cars on a majo... | Channels for Pearson+

 The Chain Rule: Videos & Practice Problems

-In a study of a city's traffic flow, the volume of cars on a major highway is modeled by the equation , where is the volume of cars and is the day of the year.
-On what day is the volume of traffic increasing the fastest?
+In a study of a city's traffic flow, the volume of cars on a major highway is modeled by the equation where is the volume of cars and is the day of the year.
+About how many cars per day is the traffic volume increasing when it is increasing at its fastest?

-In a study of a city's traffic flow, the volume of cars on a major highway is modeled by the equation , where is the volume of cars and is the day of the year.
-On what day is the volume of traffic increasing the fastest?
+In a study of a city's traffic flow, the volume of cars on a major highway is modeled by the equation where is the volume of cars and is the day of the year.
+About how many cars per day is the traffic volume increasing when it is increasing at its fastest?